adrianbrad/queue/README.md

 - Priority Queue: Order based on the less function provided at construction.
 Implemented using container/heap standard library package.

+- Circular Queue: FIFO Ordering, implemented using a fixed size slice.
+When the queue is full, adding a new element to the queue overwrites the oldest element.

 ### Installation
 To add this package as a dependency to your project, run: